Complaints

 If your security clearance was denied and you wish to appeal the decision, first contact the agency that sponsored your application and request information about the internal review options.
 You may also wish to seek independent legal advice about your review or appeal options.

 We do not review the substantive merits of a security clearance assessment and cannot overturn a decision.
-However, we may be able to examine procedural aspects of security assessments made by an intelligence agency.
+However, we may be able to examine procedural aspects of security assessments made by some agencies.
 Where we consider there has been a processing error, an assessment lacks balance or objectivity, or there are questions as to the legality or propriety of the process, the IGIS may ask the agency to conduct a fresh assessment.

 If you believe there has been an error of this nature or the process has not been objective or fair, you may make a complaint to us.